kangxue/Tele-Registration/README.txt

 Tele-Registration
 =================

-This program is the implementation of our SIGGRAPH ASIA paper:
+This program is the implementation of our paper:

 ARTICLE{Telereg2013
 title = {“Mind the Gap”: Tele-Registration for Structure-Driven Image Completion},